Alycse/PepegaCatch/README.md

 # Issues

-The game is still in beta so the balance won't be 100% perfect yet, and there might be a couple of bugs here and there.
+The game is still in beta so the balance won't be 100% perfect yet, and there might be a couple of bugs here and there, so I'd love to hear your feedback if you have any!